Admissions

 Arrival information

-International students must arrive in Virginia by the designated day.
+International students must arrive to campus by the designated day.
 Typically, this day is two days before domestic first-year freshmen move-in day.
+Specific arrival information will be communicated by the Office of International Student Services.
+The College will offer limited transportation options from Dulles International Airport and Charlottesville Albemarle Airport to campus, and transportation outside of the communicated options is not guaranteed.
 Once the applicant finalizes their travel plans, they must notify the College of their arrival day, time, and location.
-The College will arrange transportation from Dulles International Airport and Charlottesville Albemarle Air to campus.